Tigre: Puentes Destination Guide

 Puerto de Frutos: Go to the famous Puerto de Frutos.
 It used to be the market where only fruits and wood where sold, but now you can find all sorts of craftwork, food stands, and souvenir shops around this market.

 Bike: Rent a bike and ride your way through Tigre.
-There is a bike rental outside the Tigre train station that charges by the hour or for a day pass (cash only, and you must leave an ID document during the rental).
+There is a bike rental outside the Tigre train station that charges by the hour or for a day pass (cash only, and you must leave an identification document to rent).
 They will show you the available bike circuits to take in order to see the most Tigre has to offer.